btcpayserver/btcpayserver-doc/GettingStarted.md

 ## Creating the Point of Sale App

-BTCPay has a POS app which you can use to receive payments from your customers directly or to receive donations.
+BTCPay has a PoS app which you can use to receive payments from your customers directly or to receive donations.
 To create the POS app, you need to have a store created in BTCPay.

 ![BTCPayPOS](img/BTCPay-Pos.gif)

 1. Go to > Apps
 2. Create a new App
-3. Add a name for your app (ex "My awesome POS."
+3. Add a name of your app
-4. Customize your POS
+4. Customize your PoS by adding your own items with prices, photos, and a description.
-5. Submit query.
+5. Click "Submit query".
-6. Click view to preview your POS
+6. Click "View" to preview your PoS (Your customers can access the PoS through that link).

+You can change the appearance of your Point of Sale app by following [theme customization guide](Theme.md).

 ## Creating the Pay Button

 Pay buttons are great when you have a fixed amount for a product or a donation.
 You can easily embed the button into HTML.
-When the customer or a visitor clicks on the button, BTCPay will display a checkout page and an invoice for them.
+When the customer or a visitor clicks on the button, BTCPay displays a checkout page and an invoice for them.

 ![BTCPayPOS](img/BTCPay-PayButton.gif)